webdeps/mnfy/README.md

 ### mnfy.css(string, [options]).then( res => )

 Minifies CSS.
-Options are passed to `clean-css`.
+Options are passed to `cssnano`.

 ### mnfy.html(string, [options]).then( res => )